The best things to do in Reus, Spain

 Schedule of the Teatre Fortuny

 Unfortunately, not all the buildings from the heyday of Reus at the beginning of the last century are preserved in Plaça Prim.
-Where once the higher society met at the Gran Hotel de Londres, today an unadorned building from the 1970s has taken its place.
+Where high society once met in the Gran Hotel de Londres, there is now an unadorned building from the 1970s.
 That’s a shame, but you should still take in the elegant atmosphere of the square.

 Reus sights Plaza Prim earlier on photo in black and white